realworldocaml/book/en/inside-the-runtime.md

 *impure* and a more expensive check is initiated once the existing gray values have been processed.

-To mark an impure heap. the GC first marks it as pure and walks through the entire heap block-by-block in increasing order of memory address.
+To mark an impure heap, the GC first marks it as pure and walks through the entire heap block-by-block in increasing order of memory address.
 If it finds a gray block, it adds it to the gray list and recursively marks it using the usual strategy for a pure heap.
-Once the scan of the complete heap is finished, the mark phase checks again whether the heap has again become impure, and repeats the scan if it is .
+Once the scan of the complete heap is finished, the mark phase checks again whether the heap has again become impure, and repeats the scan until if it is.
 These full-heap scans will continue until a successful scan completes without overflowing the gray list.

 <note>
 <title>Controlling major heap collections</title>